 No app and small interface display.

-The Samsung HW-B750D is good for listening to music.
+The Samsung HW-B750D is very good for listening to music.
 Its default settings sound rather balanced, with a good amount of width in the stereo soundstage field.
 It includes a graphic EQ, so you can tune the sound to your tastes, as well as a variety of preset listening modes, including a 'Night' mode, which evens out dynamics between quiet and loud sounds, so you can listen to music in the evenings.
 Even at max volume, the soundbar retains the dynamics of your music very well.
 That said, despite the outboard subwoofer, it doesn't have a very deep bass, and your wireless connectivity is limited to Bluetooth only.
-However, that may be fine if you use your TV or another HDMI-equipped device to playback music.
+However, that may be fine if you use your TV or another HDMI-equipped device to play back music.

 Graphic EQ and other sound enhancement tools.